publiccodenet/about/activities/live-streaming/manage-live-stream.md

 # Managing a live stream

-When running a [live stream](index.md) of 'Let's talk about  public code' there are some steps to remember.
+When running a [live stream](index.md) of 'Let's talk about  public code' there are some steps to remember:

 - Test everything before going live.
 - Prepare tabs with easy access to moderation tools of the different platforms to be able to intervene in case of offensive commenting.
 Preferably, this is done by a staff member not in the actual interview.